Warm-ups

 Basics of warm-ups

 Let’s make sure we’re on the same page.
 First, the warm-ups I’ll be talking about are for strength training, not endurance training.
 Second, the purpose of the warm-up is to prepare for the specific training session.
-Third, I’m talking mostly about warm-ups for big lifts.
+Third, I’m talking about warm-ups for big lifts.
 If your first exercise is dumbbell curls then just go and do 1-2 sets with a light weight before moving to your work sets.

 The preparation for strength training is meant to make you stronger, not tired.
 It should also increase blood flow to the muscles.
 Despite its ill-chosen name, we’re not very concerned with being “warm”.
 If that would be the case we would be all warmed up and ready to go as soon as we had a fever!